Residential Waste Going to Recycling

 Vrijheid, M. (2000).
 Health effects of residence near hazardous waste landfill sites: A review of epidemiologic literature.
 Environmental Health Perspectives, 108, 101-112.

-Residential Waste Going to Recycling Sustainable Development Goals
+Residential Waste Going to Recycling in the Sustainable Development Goals

 12. Ensure sustainable consumption and production patterns